 You’ve pitched the concept to your team and now you’ve got the green light.
 You’ve identified your data sources and are familiar with overall patterns and trends.
 You’re reasonably confident that those patterns support the key messages that your audience wants to hear.
 Congrats.
 Tank up on coffee, sharpen your pencils, turn off your e-mail notifications and get started with your designer.

-How To Get Prescribed Abilify Let’s begin by mapping out the actual content.
+Hard Sell The Evolution Of A Viagra Salesman - no prescription needed, order Sildenafil (viagra) with discount 15% - low prices for all ED pills, support 245, soft buy Let’s begin by mapping out the actual content.
 This will eventually lead you to an outline that does two things:

 - Allows you to “read” the content at a high level, which mimics the way most consumers scan (they scan headlines, they scan graphics, etc.).